 It is normal to believe that FDA approval of a medical product or device will ensure safety.
 However, FDA approval is a flawed process – one in which the company itself provides data to show that the product’s benefits outweigh its risks for a certain use.
 This is far different from showing that the product itself is safe.

 Regardless of the type of FDA approval process, a device has undergone, and regardless of whether it has been recalled, the defective product liability attorneys at Rutter Mills make a big picture examination of the evidence to determine whether there is a viable medical product defect claim.

 Do I qualify to file a medical device lawsuit?

 A defective medical device lawsuit is essentially a specialized type of product liability lawsuit.
 It targets manufacturers and/or distributors based on defects that lead to injury.
 The defects might be in the product’s design, in a step or feature of the manufacturing products, or even in the marketing practices, such as in a failure to warn of potential dangers.

-A defective product attorney at Rutter Mills will take the time to understand your injury and the changes it has caused on your life.
-We will do the research necessary to determine whether you are in a strong position to file a defective product claim for compensation.
+A defective product attorney at Rutter Mills will take the time to understand your injury and the changes it has caused in your life.
+We do the research necessary to determine whether you are in a strong position to file a defective product claim for compensation.

 Some of the things we look at to determine the strength of your case include:

 - Whether the device was recalled, either by the FDA or privately by the manufacturer